Bioenergy and Biomanufacturing

-Development of bioenergy facilities has surged in recent years in response to legal mandates to reduce the vast amounts of organic, medical, and plastic waste heading to our landfills.
-Our Bioenergy Team provides multi-faceted service for development of commercial-scale biofuel and recycling facilities around the country.
+Development of bioenergy and biomanufacturing facilities has surged in recent years in response to legal mandates to reduce the vast amounts of organic, medical, and plastic waste heading to our landfills.
+Our Bioenergy and Biomanufacturing Team provides multi-faceted service for development of commercial-scale biofuel and recycling facilities around the country.

 Our nationally recognized finance lawyers have extensive experience covering the spectrum of financial, regulatory, and business issues involved in solid waste/energy facility development, ownership, and operation.
 Our clients are engaged in groundbreaking work to transform biosolids (such as wood, sludge, and plant crops), food waste, plastics, farming wastes, and industrial wastes (such as tallow) into products ranging from biofuels (including renewable gas, diesel, and jet fuel) to fertilizers, filtering media, plastic pellets, and animal feedstock.